There is a lot of debate in the media about the pros and cons of private health insurance. People are asking, “Should I get private health cover?”

 You simply need to do the sums (or ask a tax agent for help), think about what you can afford, think about how much you value the benefits of private health over public, and make a decision that fits you best.

-If you make a good income, can afford a high-level private plan with minimal gap costs and value good benefits, services and a sense of security then maybe a comprehensive private plan makes sense for you.
+Plus you can afford a high-level private plan with minimal gap costs and you value good benefits, services and a sense of security, then a comprehensive private plan probably makes sense for you.
 But as a higher income earner, you probably won’t see a tax advantage (and Federal Government rumours suggest that private health tax advantages might disappear completely for higher income earners).

 On the other hand, if you buy basic private hospital cover just to avoid paying a bit of tax, but end up using lots of expensive health services and pay an out-of-pocket gap each time, that might put you behind financially.